Saturday, July 31, 2004

 What's ya Style, darling?

-Bloody tired with weak, dictated prose
+Bloody tired with weak, dictated prosepissed with ::

 dry cold Winter where winds swim gamely thru corridors